 Back in the 1950s, due to technical limitations, these sessions were never put on one album, only on separate musical singles.
 Much of Elvis' albums from the 1950s and 1960s don't live up to his legendary reputation.
 The track-lists always lack many of his greatest hits of that period and have a lot of forgettable Album Filler.
 There's no Sgt.
 Pepper's Lonely Hearts Club Band equivalent, except for Elvis Presley (1956) and even that one doesn't do him entirely justice.

 In that retrospect The Sun Sessions provides a more satisfying listening experience.
 All the historically important and exciting early singles are here and show Elvis in his pure, raw, energetic power.
 No wonder it became one of the first musical recordings to be included in the National Recording Registry in 2002.
-It was also listed at #11 in Rolling Stone's 500 Greatest Albums Of All Time.

 It is also known as The Sun Collection in the UK, and was actually released there in 1975.